oddbird/oddsite/content/2014/09/23/python-supports-the-ada-initiative.rst

 |Miko|

 I have two sons, a seven-year-old and a four-month-old (yep, that's him).
-With the second just arrived, I think a lot these days about the work I do; I want it to be work that will make them proud, that I will be happy to tell them about.
+With the second just arrived, I think a lot these days about the work I do.
+I want it to be work that will make them proud, that I will be happy to tell them about.